richinex/pymultieis/docs/source/quick-start-guide.rst

 .. hint::

-  Please do not hesistate to `open an issue <https://github.com/richinex/pymultieis/issues>`_ if you encounter any difficulties or notice any bugs.
+  Please do not hesistate to `open an issue <https://github.com/richinex/pymultieis/issues>`_ should you encounter any difficulties or notice any bugs.

 Step 1: Installation
 ====================